-Let’s talk bags.
+Let’s talk about bags.
 There are several ways you can go with on this.
-Such as: a small backpack, a medium sized purse, or a fanny pack.
+Such as: a small backpack, a medium-sized purse, or a Disney fanny pack.
 For backpacks, I recommend using this zip up Spaceship Earth backpack.
 I found this on Etsy and if you’re looking for some adorably unique Disney Bags click here.

 Reusable water bottle

 Going into a Disney Park without a water bottle is a rookie move.
 A bottle of water can run you around $3 and on a hot day you’re either going to spend a fortune or get dehydrated.
 Neither one of these options sound like much fun to me, so bring your small reusable water bottle with you in your Disney day bag.